 As one of my most favorite songs in the album, You opens up with a wonderful start that will make anyone’s heart flutter.
 Beast’s maknae, Dongwoon, while being known to be the least talented member, did a great job singing the intro, full of emotions.
 In variety shows, he is seen to be quite insecure because of his abilities and appeal as compared to other members, but in You, he proved us and himself wrong.

-Freeze, the album’s EDM song, is like an intro to the group’s next EP (following Fact & Fiction), Midnight Sun (almost a full EDM EP), in my opinion, is still way better than its predecessor’s songs.
+Freeze, the album’s EDM song, is like an intro to the group’s next EP (following Fact & Fiction), Midnight Sun (almost a full EDM EP), in my opinion, is still way better than its predecessor’s album’s songs.

 Virus and Though I call your name are two standout tracks.
 Its huge R&B and soul sensibilities highlighted each member’s vocal abilities.
 Both songs are melodic masterpieces that can rarely be heard in usual k-pop tunes.